You have two options to create a Goldsky Mirror pipeline:

 • Description: (optional) add some context to what this pipeline is used for

 • Resource Size: in many situations, the default (S) resource size is sufficient for the tasks at hand.
-However, for more demanding tasks, selecting larger resource sizes can significantly speed up the job execution.
+However, for more demanding tasks, selecting larger resource sizes can significantly speed up the pipeline.
 In this case, as we are ingesting data from a regular subgraph we are choosing S

 • Sources: select the specific entities you are interested in ingesting or all of them.